Greek name: Official documents

 In other significant identity documents, like the Greek passport and Greek driving license, compliant to European standards, the mother's and father's names are completely omitted.
 Corresponding documents in Cyprus omit them as well.

-In other official documents in Greece, like, exempli gratia, a marriage certificate, names are included accordingly (Surname/Given Names/Father's Name/Father's Surname/Mother's Name/Mother's Surname).
+In other official documents in Greece, such as a marriage certificate, names are included accordingly (Surname/Given Names/Father's Name/Father's Surname/Mother's Name/Mother's Surname).

 In education

 In report cards and the Apolytirion, the students' names are displayed as "(student's full name) of (father's full name) and (mother's full name)".

 However, in universities and specifically university degrees, the practice varies.
 For example, university degrees of the Aegean University displays graduates' names as "(student's surname and name) of (father's given name)", whilst degrees from the University of West Attica display both the patronymic and the matronymic.